-This Dr. Seuss’ The Lorax blog post is part of a sponsored blog tour with Universal.
+Celebrate Earth Day with Dr. Seuss’ The Lorax movie with these fun ideas.
+And learn why protecting the trees is so important.
+This post is part of a sponsored blog tour with Universal.
 All thoughts and comments are my own.

-I have to say as excited as this trailer makes me about the movie, it also makes me sad.
-The part where the girl is talking about trees and how she has never seen a real live tree is horrifying to me.
-It’s horrifying because we may see a time where kids have never seen a forest, what a sad world that would be!
+The Lorax movie is great but I have to say, the part where the girl is talking about trees and how she has never seen a real live tree is horrifying to me.
+It’s horrifying because we may see a time when kids have never seen a forest, what a sad world that would be.

 We are cutting down our forests at an alarming rate, the United Nations Food and Agriculture Organization (FAO) estimates that we lose 13 million hectares of forests per year.

 These trees are being cut down for a number of reasons; logging, mining, oil and gas, agriculture, ranching, and more.
 There are many impacts deforestation will have (and in many cases, is having) but one that is often overlooked is the impact it has on animals.